stuartcusackie/statamic-cache-requester/README.md

 ```
 php artisan requester:clear
 ```
-Clears the entry and images queue.
+Clears the defined queue.
+Be careful if using the default queue or a shared queue as all jobs will be removed.

 ## Queues

-By default, this package utilises a Redis queue called **cacherequester**.
-You can configure the package to use whatever queue and connection that you prefer.
+This package utilises a Redis queue called **cacherequester**.
+You can configure the package to use whatever queue and connection that you prefer but it's probably best not to use a shared queue or the default queue.

-The default queue can be ran manually with this command:
+The queue can be ran manually with this command:

 `php artisan queue:work redis --queue=cacherequester`

-But you are probably better off using a Laravel Forge worker, or something similar, as workers are prone to exit prematurely when using the command line.
+I recommend using a Laravel Forge worker, or something similar, as workers are prone to exit prematurely when using the command line.